Discover the many reasons why folks love to visit Amherst Island. It’s an old-fashioned traditional rural community, with lots to see and to do.

 A 2 – 3 hour drive from Ottawa or Toronto will bring you to our ferry.
 See contact us for detailed directions.
 Our ferry leaves the mainland on the half hour from 6:30 am to 1:30 am.
 For more information click here.

-- explore over 40 miles of bicycle trails on the Island, most by waterfront, as well as many in the nearby area.
+- explore over 40 miles of bicycle roads on the Island, most by waterfront, as well as many in the nearby area.

 - enjoy our birding wealth, envied throughout North America

-- have fun at our seasonal events: orphan lambs or shearing at Topsy Farms, Canada Day Parade, Fantastic Island Fiesta, Back Kitchen Talks, Women’s Institute Bake Sales, Fish Fry, Percheron wagon rides, Annual Cow Count, Dances, St. Paul’s Garden Party, Amherst Charters fishing summer and winter, The Wooly Bully race along the shoreline, The Fall Festival, and the Parade of Lights.
-An International Dry Stone event took place September 2015 with many free activities for kids and adults, with more workshops planned for 2016.
-For information on the above check www.drystonecanada.com, the Beacon or CJAI radio, on the Amherst Island website.
-Or get a self-guided tour book at the Museum or The Wool Shed.
+- have fun at our seasonal events: nurturing foster lambs or shearing at Topsy Farms, Canada Day Parade, Fantastic Island Fiesta, Back Kitchen Talks, Women’s Institute Bake Sales, Fish Fry, Percheron wagon rides, Annual Cow Count, Annual Winter Bird Count, Dances, St. Paul’s Garden Party, (Sat July 28th in 2018) The Wooly Bully race along the shoreline, The Fall Festival, and the Parade of Lights.
+An International Dry Stone event took place September 2015 with many free activities for kids and adults, with more workshops planned.
+For information check www.drystonecanada.com , CJAI radio, or the Amherst Island website.
+Or get a self-guided tour book at the Museum or The Wool Shed at Topsy Farms.

 - St. Paul’s Presbyterian Church, St. Albans Anglican Church and St. Bartholemew’s Catholic Church welcome you.
 (At present there are no regular services at the latter.)